 Courses and Electives

 Your classes will feature lessons in academic grammar, composition, reading and oral language.
 In addition, we offer classes that will help you learn research methods, study skills, and test-taking strategies.
 Availability of electives will vary based on your placement test scores: Students in Levels 1, 2, and 3 will focus on their core English skills, while those in Level 4 will be able to choose one elective, and those in Levels 5 and 6 will be able to choose two electives.
-In addition, students in Levels 5 and 6 can take Cal State Fullerton classes for credit.

 To see sample schedules and available electives for each level, you can expand the links below.